stepleton/cameo/aphid/README.md

 installed on an unpainted metal table or rack, take care that no components or solder joints on the PocketBeagle or Cameo circuit boards rest on any metal
 surface: stray electrical connections could result.

+The electronics on the Cameo level translator cape do not work well with long parallel cables.
+Little work has been carried out to determine the longest cable that can work with Cameo/Aphid, but lengths between 50cm (20") and "as short as possible" are probably preferable.
+Cameo/Aphid will work when attached to a Widget hard drive ribbon cable inside a Lisa 2/10.
+Apple II users should note that a typical Apple II ProFile interface card installation uses a somewhat lengthy cable to connect the card to the parallel port.
+(Cameo/Aphid has not yet been tested on an Apple II.)

 ### Hard drive images